-Baseline PIC programmer - soon to be available as a kit.Processors supported are the baseline 12bit core parts:
+Baseline PIC programmer - now available as a kit (January 2020).Processors supported are the baseline 12bit core parts:

 This is a PIC programming solution much like the development boards for microprocessors that were

 common in the 1970/80s, one with just a HEX Keypad and a row of seven segment displays.
 If you